 - Vaccines are recommended for all people ages 5 and over, including people who are pregnant, breastfeeding, wanting to get pregnant now or in the future. - Boosters for all people ages 12+: Boosters provide additional protection against waning immunity and against Omicron infections.
-People eligible include those who received: - the second Pfizer or Moderna dose 5 or more months ago, or - o the first J&J dose 2 or more months ago. - People 18+ may choose which vaccine they receive as a booster dose using the "mix and match" approach.
+During the Omicron surge, people with boosters were 41 times less likely to die compared to people who were unvaccinated.
+People eligible for boosters include those who received: - o the second Pfizer or Moderna dose 5 or more months ago, or - o the first J&J dose 2 or more months ago. - People 18+ may choose which vaccine they receive as a booster dose using the "mix and match" approach.

 Everyone, especially those who got a single J&J dose, is recommended to get a Moderna or Pfizer booster.
 Data shows the highest immune response to the Moderna booster after a J&J dose.
-People ages 12-17 can only get the Pfizer booster. - People with immunocompromising conditions: Third Pfizer or Moderna mRNA vaccine doses are recommended for as part of their primary series, followed by a booster 3 months later, for a total of 4 doses.
+People ages 12-17 can only get the Pfizer booster.

+- People with immunocompromising conditions: Third Pfizer or Moderna mRNA vaccine doses are recommended for as part of their primary series, followed by a booster 3 months later, for a total of 4 doses.
 Immunocompromised people who received a J&J initial dose are recommended to get an mRNA dose 4 weeks after, then an mRNA booster dose 2 months later. - The CDC recommends getting an mRNA (Pfizer or Moderna) vaccine over a J&J vaccine, including as a booster, due to the latest data showing fewer side effects and higher efficacy against Omicron and other newer variants. - You are considered "up to date" on vaccines if you've gotten all the vaccine doses you're eligible for (e.g. boosted for ages 12+) and fully vaccinated 2 or more weeks after two doses of Pfizer or Moderna vaccines or one dose of the J&J vaccine.
 Increasing numbers of venues and workplaces are requiring people to be "up to date" on vaccines. - Both the Moderna and Pfizer-BioNTech COVID-19 vaccines have earned full FDA approval. - Children ages 6 months to 4 years: Pfizer decided wait to submit more data from its 3-dose trial.
 The FDA has postponed the meeting originally scheduled for February 15 and will meet after Pfizer submits its new data. - Need proof of vaccination?
 Visit the Digital COVID-19 Vaccine Record site to request your digital vaccination card.